ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 - Using pipes and offest crosses only, create a shape that supports a ragdoll in this pose.
 - Here is x renders of a scene of a ragdoll lying on the ground.
 Calculate his trajectory.
 - Here is a 3D mesh of a socket, design a connector that plugs into it.
-- Here is a pile of 2020 aluminimum extrusions, sides labed A,B,C,D. Here is a pile of 2,3, and 4 way right angle connectors.
-Design a (...) by specifying which socket of what connector plugs into what extrusion, rotated with side orientation considered.
 - Partition a standford bunny into two peices, both that can be 3D printed, and when assembled, click together with a snap with no visible seam.
 - Arrange 500 dominos so that when pushing over a single one, in a direction you